 Apple picking, hayrides, camping, and taking a scenic route through the country are great ways to still spend some time outside.

-As women of color sometimes suffer from seasonal depression and a lack of Vitamin D. We need to get outside as much as possible during this time of year.
+As women of color sometimes we suffer from seasonal depression and a lack of Vitamin D. We need to get outside as much as possible during this time of year.
 Gather your family members and closest girls to go horseback riding or simply take a walk.

 Pick up something warm along the way too.
 Coffee or hot chocolate can give you that extra motivation to stay active and enjoy this time of year.